Critical-Zone Collaborative Network (Internal Still Open)

 The Thematic Clusters (Clusters) will operate an array of CZ locations chosen on the basis of a unifying scientific theme.
 Each Cluster would ideally have several locations encompassing multiple watersheds that could facilitate investigations of environmental gradients relevant to the proposed research theme.
 The Network is expected to include Clusters with a variety of physical and environmental characteristics, such as lithology, climate, erosional and depositional settings, land use, and biota, that foster investigations showcasing convergent science and multidisciplinary teams.
 These Clusters could include existing CZOs or similar locations that have been actively gathering data for extended periods of time, other locations that leverage relevant data sets that have been collected previously, as well as new locations that will support the science theme.

 The Coordinating Hub (Hub) will manage the standardization, archiving, and accessibility of the data generated by the Clusters, convene regular meetings of the Thematic Clusters, and plan for future research infrastructure needs of the network.
 The Hub will also help support national outreach activities and organize workshops that engage the larger CZ community.
 These activities are expected to enhance scientific progress within the domains of CZ research and to encourage the participation of a broad range of scientists from various disciplines, at different career stages, and from groups that are traditionally underrepresented in the sciences.

 Eligibility & Submission Requirements

-An organization may submit a total of 4 proposals to this competition, 1 for the Coordinating Hub and 3 for the Thematic Clusters.
-If you are interested submitting, please contact Karen Drew (x 4824) by as soon as possible and by 30 September 2019 submit a 2-page pre-proposal following the NU Procedure for Programs with Limited Submissions.
+An organization may submit a total of 4 proposals to this competition: 1 for the Coordinating Hub and 3 for the Thematic Clusters.
+If you are interested submitting, please contact Karen Drew (x 4824) as soon as possible and submit a 2-page pre-proposal following the NU Procedure for Programs with Limited Submissions.